max-vac/Leetcode-Problems/README.md

 #760.
 Find Anagram Mappings
 #771.
 Jewels and Stones
 #788.
 Rotated Digits
+#961.
+N-Repeated Element in Size 2N Array
 #1085.
 Sum of Digits in the Minimum Number
 #1086.
 High Five
 #1108.
 Defanging an IP Address
+#1180.
+Count Substrings with Only One Distinct Letter
 #1165.
 Single-Row Keyboard
 #1213.
 Intersection of Three Sorted Arrays
 #1313.
 Decompress Run-Length Encoded List